-Icelandic financial markets are supervised by the FME.
-Entities engaging in financial activities which are subject to licence are regulated by FME, including credit institutions, insurance companies and pension funds.
-The activities of FME are largely governed by Act No. 87/1998, on the Official Supervision of Financial Operations, and Act No. 99/1999, on the Payment of Cost Due to the Official Supervision of Financial Activities.
+&lt;sup>21 Source: Central Bank of Iceland, Landsbankinn, Arion Bank and Íslandsbanki annual reports activities of the FME are largely governed by Act No. 87/1998, on the Official Supervision of Financial Operations, and Act No. 99/1999, on the Payment of Cost Due to the Official Supervision of Financial Activities.